 B. Very often we misquote Matthew 13:58 to support this misinterpretation saying Jesus couldn’t perform many miracles because people lacked faith.
 The truth is not that unbelief hindered Jesus’ power but the people were unworthy of witnessing such a wonder.
 Man’s lack of faith can never cripple God’s power to heal.

 C. The application of oil is medicinal rather than sacramental (The Greek word used in place of “anoint” is not the same word used for sacramental or ritualistic anointing.) implies there’s nothing wrong with receiving medical attention along with prayer.
-Neither it indicates a lack of faith.
+Neither does it indicate a lack of faith.

 I. Jesus said healing through laying on of hands is one of the signs that would accompany the believers, (Mark 116:18c) and we can move mountains with faith as small as a mustard seed, (Matthew 17:20).
 Then isn’t praying for the sick a great opportunity for us to exercise God’s wonderful gift to his Church?

 II.
 We must remember the way one responds to a call for prayer is a strong indicator of the condition of his faith.
 Someone that lays his hands upon the sick out of obligation, a complaining attitude or just to put up a show actually does not have faith.
 Trust me, I have met such elders!

 III.
 The application of oil encourages the sick person to seek medical assistance.
 Receiving medical assistance is not an indicator of little faith.
-Luke, one of the authors in the Bible was a physician himself.
+Luke, one of the authors of the Bible was a physician himself.

 IV.
 Today however we live in an era where medical science has improved and oil is used as only an aid to faith.
 We should be careful not to turn it into an object of faith as in praying over oil and handing it over to others calling it holy and guaranteeing instant results.
 God alone is the healer and author of our faith.